daifu/Achievements-Dashboard/README.md

 ###Libraris used for this challenge:
 1. Backbone
+2. Underscore
-2. Jasmine
+3. Jasmine
-3. Twitter Bootsrap(Grid System and button)
+4. Twitter Bootsrap(Grid System and button)
-4. SCSS
+5. SCSS